 Mekong Vision 3.0: Stakeholder Consultations

-Interview with Professor TIAN Fuqiang, Associate Professor, Department of Hydraulic Engineering, Tsinghua University (BeiDr An Pich Hatda (CEO), Dr Anoulak Kittikhoun (Beijing), November 6, 2020.
+Interview with Professor TIAN Fuqiang, Associate Professor, Department of Hydraulic Engineering, Tsinghua University (Beijing), November 6, 2020.

 Notes: Unless indicated as a direct quote, these notes are not verbatim, and reflect the interviewers’ interpretation of what was said.